Performers listed alphabetically by first name.

 Audrey Chen

-Since then, using the cello, voice and occasional analog electronics, Chen’s work delves deeply into her own version of narrative and non-linear storytelling.
+Using the cello, voice and occasional analog electronics, Chen’s work delves deeply into her own version of narrative and non-linear storytelling.
 A large component of her music is improvised and her approach to this is extremely personal and visceral.
 Her playing explores the combination and layering of the homemade analog synthesizer, preparations and traditional and extended techniques in both the voice and cello.
 She works to join these elements together into a singular ecstatic personal language.
 (Berlin DE) audreychen.com